What is IoT Device: How IoT Devices and Cloud Computing Works

-The Internet of Things(IoT) meanwhile refers to a connection of devices other than the usual such as computers to the Internet.
+Meanwhile, the Internet of Things(IoT) refers to a connection of devices other than the usual such as computers, to the Internet.

 In Cloud computing, the cloud is nothing but a remote storage location.
 Cloud computing refers to storing and retrieving any data over the Internet from data centers.
-The data can be of any type like application data, videos, photos, documents, audio, and more.
+The data can be application data, videos, photos, documents, audio, and more.

-Microsoft has Azure IoT, Amazon AWS IoT, SAP Hana, and IBM Cloud, etc. This extends the functionality of build IoT applications in the cloud.
+Microsoft has Azure IoT, Amazon AWS IoT, SAP Hana, IBM Cloud, etc. This extends the functionality of building IoT applications in the cloud.

 In truth, cloud computing and IoT are tightly coupled.
 The growth of IoT and the rapid development of associated technologies create a widespread connection of “things.”
-This has lead to the production of large amounts of data, which needs to be stored, processed, and accessed.
+This has to lead to large amounts of data, which needs to be stored, processed, and accessed.

 In conclusion, with the help of cloud computing, IoT will dramatically change the way we live our daily lives and what and how information is managed.